DiedrichsenLab/MultiTaskBattery/docs/task_descriptions.rst

 Look at a fixation cross.

-Romance Movie
+Movie
 ^^^^^^^^^^^^^^^^^^^
 .. image:: images/Slide7.png
    :width: 600

 You are not required to make any response (overt or covert) in this task.
-You will watch short video clips of of an animated movie.
+You will watch short video clips of of a movie.

+Available conditions:

+ - romance: animated romance movie
+ - landscape: landscape movie
+ - nature: nature movie

 Sentence Reading
 ^^^^^^^^^^^^^^^^^^